 Use iGive when you're shopping nd at no charge to you, we will get a donation when you make a purchase.
 Just download the "iGive Button" (VERY easy!) and your computer will automatical anything.
 Downloading the button is easy, and you will not get spammed.

 Clean out your closets to benefit New Fairfield Sherman Animal Welfare Society!
 We are collecting used shoes that still have some life in them to raise money for our shelter.
-If you outgrown or ones that you no longer wear, we will recycle them for you!
+If you have outgrown or have ones that you no longer wear, we will recycle them for you!
 You can drop them in the collection box at the New Fairfield Stop and Shop, or bring them to the shelter.
-Stay tuned for other locations in the area. roller skates, roller blades, ski boots, heavy winter boots, singles or shoes with holes in them.
+Stay tuned for other locations in the area.
+We cannot accept roller skates, roller blades, ski boots, heavy winter boots, singles or shoes with holes in them.

 Adoption prices are as follows:

 Interested in becoming a volunteer?

 Effective 3/1 we are open by appointment only while our facility is receiving an early spring cleaning with needed repairs and painting!
 We of course are in every day so please give us a call if you would like any information about our animals who are up for adoption.

 When you come to the shelter you will complete a questionnaire for us and this gives us an opportunity to discuss the dog or cat you are interested in.
 You will need to fill out our application and give the shelter a few days to review it for approval before taking your new pet home.
 We will not "hold" any animal until an application has been completed.
 Senior citizens, ask us about our Senior to Senior adoption program!